Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Bi-orthogonal superpositions

+That is, the sum (\ref{finite}) is bi-normalized and includes only the eigenstates belonging to the energies $E_r, E_{r+1}, \ldots, E_{r+N}$.
+The distribution (\ref{finite2}) means that the probability of finding the system in the state $\psi_{k+r} (x)$ is weighted by the probability $p$ of having success $k$ times in $n$ trials.
+The superpositions (\ref{finite}) are called {\em optimized binomial} states \cite{Zel16} since (for $r=0$) they converge to the conventional binomial superposition at the oscillator limit.

-The nonclassicality of the optimized binomial states $\vert \phi_{K,r}^b \rangle$ can be manipulated by tuning the number $r \geq 0$ that labels the eigenvector of lowest energy in the packet.
-To clarify the statement let us take $\eta \approx 0$ in (\ref{finite2})-(\ref{binomial}).
-In this case the modulus $\vert c_0^b \vert$ of the first coefficient in the expansion is close to 1 and the other coefficients are almost zero.
-Then, the eigenvector $\vert \psi_r \rangle$ is very influential in the behavior of the entire packet since it is weighted by $\vert c_0^b \vert e^{i\theta_0}$ in the superposition.
-The situation changes if $\eta \approx 1$ because in this case the modulus $\vert c_K^b \vert$ of the last coefficient in the sum is close to 1 while the moduli of the other coefficients are almost zero.
-Then, it is $\vert \psi_{K+r} \rangle$ the eigenvector of major influence in the packet.
-As we can see, if $r=0$ the ground energy eigenvector $\vert \psi_{r=0} \rangle$ will be very influential in the packet for small values of $\eta$ and it will be always included in the superposition if $\eta \neq 1$.
-Considering that $\vert \psi_0 \rangle$ is classical and $\vert \psi_{n+1} \rangle$ are nonclassical, a simple form to avoid the influence of the former eigenvector in the packet is by eliminating it from the superposition.
-Therefore, if $r\neq 0$, the possible classical behavior of the optimized binomial state $\vert \phi_{K,r}^b \rangle$ must be a consequence of the superposition and not because the influence of $\vert \psi_0 \rangle$.
-The latter has been unnoticed in the definition of the conventional binomial states since the corresponding superposition includes the vacuum state in all the cases \cite{Sto85,Lee85}.
-Clearly, the optimized superpositions (\ref{finite2})-(\ref{binomial}) are more general because they include the conventional case as a particular result for $r=0$.
+To investigate the properties of $\phi_b(x)$ let us take $p \approx 0$.
+The modulus $\vert c_0^b \vert$ of the first coefficient in the expansion is close to 1 and the other coefficients are almost zero.
+Then, the state $\psi_r (r)$ is very influential in the behavior of the entire packet since it is weighted by $c_0^b$ in the superposition.
+The situation changes if $p \approx 1$ since in this case the modulus $\vert c_N^b \vert$ of the last coefficient in the sum is close to 1, while the moduli of the other coefficients are almost zero.
+In such case, $\psi_{N+r} (x)$ is the state of major influence in the packet.